 The Innovation for Defence Excellence and Security (IDEaS) program offers government contracts from the Department of National Defence and Canadian Air Force to develop, test, and deploy military technologies.
 During targeted calls for projects, specific types of technologies and applicants are sought to identify or establish a solution.
 Opportunities are released throughout the year; this makes it important to keep track of those that are currently available or upcoming.

-During Spring and Summer 2019, there are many new calls for IDEaS projects expected.
-Some details about these opportunities have already been released.
+During Spring and Summer 2019, many new calls for IDEaS projects launched and have approaching deadlines.
+Some details about upcoming 2020 opportunities have also been released.

 While each opportunity maintains a unique application intake and deadline (many of which have not yet been communicated), potential applicants are encouraged to start identifying eligible projects now.
 Opportunities tend to last for approximately four weeks before the application period closes; this is a small application window that should be addressed as soon as possible.